 Simulations.#

 Interactive simulator: The tunable parameters are H: Red bar position, H2: Blue bar position, Xo: Stimulus angle range (white line), km: Fraction of water released, Is: current strength.
 The plots displayed are the mass present at the right end of the seesaw \( \Delta m (t) \) as well as the angle temporal evolution \( \Phi(t) \).
-Once a solution is computed the PLAY button shows the rod oscillation simulation.
+Once a solution is computed the PLAY button shows the rod dynamics simulation.

 Playing around with the integrator, We can always find solutions which resemble the experiments.
 In the case of the recovery from inactivation, it is notable that the mechanism translates in a straightforward way!I have used this small system to connect introduce concepts in genetics, synthetic biology, differential equations, computational physics and recently in physics informed machine learning to audiences of a very varied nature, and thought It would be nice to have it more or less documented in an organised and interactive way accessible for future use.